 - Keep yourself updated via krisinformation.se and the Public Health Agency’s website

-Campus is not closed – but only open for employees and students
+Campus is not closed – but mainly open for employees and students

 Premises adapted for greater security

-In order to ensure safe conditions for those students and staff who must be on campus, premises will be adapted to try and minimise the risk of spreading infection, with, for example, plexiglass in receptions, markings in the floor and more sparse seating in meeting rooms, lecture halls and lunchrooms.
+In order to ensure safe conditions for those students and staff who must be on campus, premises has been adapted to try and minimise the risk of spreading infection, with, for example, plexiglass in receptions, markings in the floor and more sparse seating in meeting rooms, lecture halls and lunchrooms.
 The general recommendation is to run half capacity compared to a normal situation.

 - Shared offices – avoid being in at the same time